 Breast cancer has consistently accounted for the greatest number of deaths among all cancers diagnosed in women.
-It accounts for 1 in 3 cancers in women.
-However, when you google “breast surgeon Singapore”, you’ll be hard pressed to find helpful and educational information on this field in Singapore.
+It accounts for one in three cancers in women.
+However, when you google “breast surgeon Singapore”, you may be hard pressed to find helpful and educational information on this field in Singapore.

-Therefore, as a specialist surgeon with more than 10 years of experience, I’ve decided to write this article.
-I want to help anyone who is seeking a breast surgeon.
+Therefore, as a specialist surgeon with more than 10 years of experience, I have decided to write this article.
+I want to help anyone who is seeking a breast surgeon for cancer treatment in Singapore.

 It provides an overview of topics such as:

-- The ‘different types’ of breast surgeons in Singapore
+- The ‘different types’ of breast surgeons treating breast cancer in Singapore

 - How to find the best breast surgeon for yourself